kanidm/kanidm/kanidm_book/src/developers/designs/oauth2_app_listing.md

 # Oauth2 Application Listing

 A feature of some other IDM systems is to also double as a portal to linked applications.
-This allows a convinent access point for users to discover and access linked applications without having to navigate to them manually.
+This allows a convenient access point for users to discover and access linked applications without having to navigate to them manually.
 This naturally works quite well since it means that the user is already authenticated, and the IDM becomes the single "gateway" to accessing other applications.